konradotto/dit355-documentation/SoftwareRequirementSpecification.md

 13. The filtering should give correct data 95% of the time

+14. The system shall not crash if network dies 97% of the time

 # Constraints

-14. System shall follow regulations regarding GDPR
+15. System shall follow regulations regarding GDPR

-15. System shall be constriant to work in the Gothenburg area
+16. System shall be constriant to work in the Gothenburg area